 The man became more and more aggressive as time went by; he began to harass my grandfather, telling him he would kill him, his friends and his family.
 My grandfather did not have a choice but to report him to the police.
 One day, as he was walking home for his lunch break, the man confronted him and told him it was his last day to live.
 My father described this man as about 5'9", 230 pounds, with a muscular build and a bald head.
 The man shoved and yelled at my grandfather and as he fought back, the man pulled out a revolver.
 They both wrestled, fighting for the gun.
-Finally, my grandfather to get on his knees and make his last wish.
+Finally, my grandfather had the gun in his possession, but the man ripped it out of his hand and told my grandfather to get on his knees and make his last wish.
 All of a sudden Ramiro came out of nowhere and hit the man with an iron pipe over the head; the man dropped to the floor and started to bleed profusely.
 Ramiro had killed him.
 He explained to the police he didn't mean to kill him and that this man was going to kill his best friend.